UK Suppliers of Autoelectrical Parts to

-New keys may be added to the system or keys replaced or deleted but may require a security code to allow programming of keys.
+New keys may be added to the system or keys replaced or deleted but may require a security access pin code to allow programming of keys.

 Vehicle key programming was once a main dealer only job but there is now equipment available with key programming functions available to independent vehicle repairers and locksmiths.

-A further variation of the coded immobiliser system uses a keypad which requires the driver to enter a secret code by pressing the keypad buttons.
-The key code access system is particularly useful in cases where vehicle keys are stolen because the vehicle still needs entry of a pin code to deactivate the immobiliser system.
+The key code access system is particularly useful in cases if vehicle keys are stolen because the vehicle still needs entry of a pin code to deactivate the immobiliser system.